Skip to main contentArrow Right

 Today’s authentication systems rely on standardized protocols that ensure secure, interoperable identity and access management across diverse platforms and services:

-• OAuth 2.0/2.1 is the industry standard for authorization.
+• OAuth 2.0/2.1 is the industry standard for authorization, not authentication on its own.
 Notably, OAuth isn’t an authentication protocol on its own, but it is a core part of OpenID Connect (below).
 OAuth powers social login, like “Sign in with Google/Apple/Microsoft,” and it’s a key ingredient in modern AI security.

-• OpenID Connect (OIDC) is built on top of OAuth 2.0 to add an authentication layer.
+• OpenID Connect (OIDC) adds an authentication layer on top of OAuth 2.0, and it’s the piece that actually confirms who the user is.
 OIDC is what actually authenticates users in modern single sign-on (SSO) systems.

-• SAML 2.0 (Security Assertion Markup Language) is an older SSO protocol mainly used in enterprise environments.
+• SAML 2.0 (Security Assertion Markup Language) is an older SSO protocol still widely used in enterprise environments to exchange authentication data between an identity provider and an application.
 SAML works by securely exchanging authentication data between identity providers and applications.

-• WebAuthn and FIDO2 are a pair of standards that enable passwordless authentication on the web.
+• WebAuthn and FIDO2 are the standards that make passwordless authentication possible in the browser, using public-key cryptography instead of a shared secret.
 They’re supported natively by modern browsers and operating systems.

-• System for Cross-Domain Identity Management (SCIM) automates user provisioning and deprovisioning (enabling and disabling access) across multiple systems, making it essential for enterprise identity.
+• System for Cross-Domain Identity Management (SCIM) automates user provisioning and deprovisioning (enabling and disabling access) across multiple systems, which is what keeps enterprise directories in sync as employees or customers join and leave.

 Authentication best practices